mlidbom/Compze/Website/paradigms/semantic-events/introduction.md

 >User: SOME-GUID was registered
 >User: SOME-GUID was imported from Google

-The type `IUserImportedFromGoogle` is compatible with all of the registered handlers, and will therefore be delivered to all of them in the order that the handlers were registered.
+The type `IUserImportedFromGoogle` is compatible with all the registered handlers, and will therefore be delivered to all of them in the order that the handlers were registered.